Emman-pip/flask-multiple-logins/README.md

 # flask-multiple-logins
-a simple flask app with multiple logins
+A simple flask app with user roles.